 You have to look much harder to find single track roads in Scotland than used to be the case: but they're still there.
 As you travel further north and west, and in particular on Scotland's islands, you will sooner or later find yourself on a road too narrow to pass the vehicle coming the other way towards you.

 Driving these roads requires thought and concentration.
-There are usually plenty of passing places (but they can get fewer and further between on more minor roads), and these are usually, but not always, marked with one of the signs shown on the left or with the striped pole also shown.
+There are usually plenty of passing places (but they can get fewer and further between on more minor roads), and these are usually, but not always, marked with one of the signs shown on this page or with the striped pole also shown.
 But unless you want to make yourself very unpopular, remember that these are passing and not parking places.

 The trick on single track roads is to drive with a combination of consideration and assertiveness.
 In an ideal world, vehicles approaching one another should adjust their speeds so as to meet at a passing place.
-That way neither waits for the other, and both proceed at best speed.
-It is also worth remembering that we do drive on the left in the UK, and even on a single track road it pays to keep to the left as much as possible.
+That way neither waits for the other and both proceed at best speed.
+It is also worth remembering that we do drive on the left in the UK; and even on a single track road it pays to keep to the left as much as possible.
 That way, if you do meet someone you've not seen coming the other way, who hasn't seen you, you both stand the best chance of avoiding actual physical contact.

 You should also be on the lookout for road users whose needs are different from your own, whether they are cyclists, pedestrians or horse riders: or sheep, cattle or even goats.
 Common sense and consideration pay dividends in these circumstances, and such road users should always be given as much room as possible.
-Many single track roads are not wide enough between passing places to allow a car safely to pass a cyclist heading in either direction, and attempting to do so can all to easily result on your forcing someone off the road into a peat bog or a gorse bush.
+Many single track roads are not wide enough between passing places to allow a car safely to pass a cyclist heading in either direction, and attempting to do so can all to easily result in your forcing someone off the road into a peat bog or a gorse bush.
 And there are times when the only way to pass a herd of cattle or sheep is to stop, turn off your engine, and wait for the herd to be driven past you.

 There's a point of view that suggests that we tourists ought to be more prepared to give way to people making their living by driving these roads, and we've got a lot of sympathy for that.
 You should also bear in mind that the driver of the white van coming towards you probably doesn't own his vehicle, and therefore probably cares less about it than you do about your car.
 This, too, argues in favour of a conservative approach.
 But not a timid one: if you are timid on these roads you could be in for some very, very slow journeys.